 At its core, vinegar is a fermented product made from an alcoholic base, such as wine, cider, or grains.
 During fermentation, alcohol undergoes a secondary process that transforms it into acetic acid, giving vinegar its signature tang.
 However, it’s the source material and aging process that significantly shape its flavor profile.
 Depending on these factors, vinegar can range from subtly sweet to robustly acidic, with fruity, nutty, or even smoky undertones.

-- Balancing Flavors: Vinegar helps balance richness, fat, and sweetness, preventing dishes from tasting too heavy or cloying.
+- Balancing Flavours: Vinegar helps balance richness, fat, and sweetness, preventing dishes from tasting too heavy or cloying.
 It acts as a counterpoint, elevating the other flavors.

 - Adding Brightness: A splash of vinegar can awaken dormant flavors, giving your dish a fresher, more vibrant taste.
 This is why it’s often used in vinaigrettes and sauces.

-- Tenderizing: Due to its acidity, vinegar helps break down proteins, making marinades more effective and tenderizing meats or vegetables.
+- Tenderising: Due to its acidity, vinegar helps break down proteins, making marinades more effective and tenderizing meats or vegetables.

 - Enhancing Aromas: Vinegar has the ability to reveal hidden notes in other ingredients, elevating the aroma and complexity of a dish.